sr-shivamraj/poc-with-testcontainers/README.md

 ## How to use

 Prerequisites
     Docker for Windows needs to be installed.
-For more details please see System Requirements.
+For more details please see https://www.testcontainers.org/supported_docker_environment/.

 1. The first step is to add a dependency to the project.
 For this example, we’ll use org.testcontainers.postgressql dependency, which is specialized for supporting our Postgres docker container.